AdobeDocs/workfront.en/help/quicksilver/maestro/access/sharing-permissions-overview.md

    * New pricing model: Standard license
    * Current pricing model: Work or higher license
-* System administrators can access and share workspaces that other users created.
+* System administrators can manage and share workspaces that other users created.
 * If you are not a System Administrator, you can contribute to workspaces created by others if they are shared with you.
 * You cannot share workspaces in bulk.
 * You can share a workspace with the following entities:
     * Users
     * Groups
+* Other users, including System Administrators, can only access views they created or that have been shared with them.

 ## Sharing permissions for Maestro objects